joerx/browserify-fu/Readme.md

 - In a production env we would not want to load the source map, minified or not
 - As a result we'd have two different builds anyway: debug (not minified, embedded source map) vs. production (minified, no source map)

+## v0.8 Gulp

+Tools like Gulp or Grunt and popular choices for build systems in the JS world.
+A custom script could do the job in a simple project, but build system can add structure and useful tools for more complex installments.